drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Starter/Economy Fundementals.md

 ### Balancing your economy means having enough metal, energy and build power to efficiently construct buildings and units

-**When an economy is unbalanced, construction slows down to the pace of the weakest link**
+**When an economy is unbalanced, construction slows down to the pace of the weakest resource**

 - When any resource is low, __all__ production is slowed and limited by the low resource
 - Balancing your economy well means fixing any and all resource issues as soon as possible to effectively gain/spend them, which ultimately allows you to build up more efficiently